Non-equilibrium bosonization of fractional quantum Hall edges: Keldysh action for the Laughlin edge

 where the edge density $\rho$ is related to $\phi$ as

 The Hamiltonian corresponding to the total action $S$, expressed in terms of the density~\eqref{eq:density_def}, reads

 Furthermore, edge excitations are described by the vertex operators

-where $n$ is an integer, $a$ is a short-distance cut-off, and $F_j$ are the so-called Klein factors.
-These obey $F_j^{} F_j^\dagger = F_j^{\dagger} F_j^{}=1$ and $F_i^{} F_j^\dagger =-F_j^{\dagger} F_i^{}$ for $i\neq j$.
-In this work, the Klein factors always appear in such a way that their product evaluates to unity and we will thus ignore them in the following.
+where $n$ is an integer and $a$ is a short-distance cut-off.
+In this work, we do not consider interferometer setups, so that the Klein factors~\cite{Guyon2002Klein} always appear in such a way that their product evaluates to unity.
+We thus ignore them in Eq.~\eqref{eq:vertex_operators} and in the rest of the paper.
 Combining the vertex operator~\eqref{eq:vertex_operators} with the density~\eqref{eq:density_def} and the commutators~\eqref{eq:commutators}, one finds that $\psi_1^\dagger(x,t)$ (i.e., taking $n=1$) creates excitations with fractional charge $e^*=e/m$ and exchange-statistics phase $\theta=\pi/m$.
 Likewise, $\psi_m^\dagger(x,t)$ ($n=\nu^{-1}=m$) creates electronic excitations, i.e., with charge $e$ and the electronic exchange phase $\theta=\pi$.
 More generally, we define the exchange phase of excitations~\eqref{eq:vertex_operators} as

 The corresponding \textit{braiding} phase, generated upon double exchange, is then $2\theta$.
 For two different types of quasiparticles, parametrized by integers $n_1$ and $n_2$, respectively, the exchange phase is not well defined~\cite{Wen_Topological_1995}, but their mutual braiding phase is and reads